Many of us tend to over-pack. It’s better to have too much than too little, right?

 Less weight requires less energy to carry, especially long distances!
 The problem is that in a long hike a heavy backpack will defeat you.
 You must eliminate the non-essentials to keep the weight down.

 Tips to help decide how much ‘stuff’ to stuff into your backpack:

 When readying for travel, a hike, a camping expedition, a bug-out-bag or emergency kit, here’s a tip to determine if you’re over-packing or being efficient.

-Take some time and perform the following task:.
+After you have tentatively decided what to pack, take some time and perform the following task:.

 2. Think about each individual item and ask yourself, is it essential?